 Now, I know that the choice of whether to stay or go is not always so clear.
 I know that sometimes an affair is a necessary tool in figuring one’s shit out.
 I know that an affair can help a marriage sometimes.
 I know that an affair can eject us out of a shitty marriage.
 I know that an affair can meet sexual needs when a partner is uninterested or incapacitated.
 I accept affairs because sometimes they are the best answer to a difficult, complicated, or disappointing situation.
 It’s why I teach a class about them- because I know affairs from the inside now and they are always about figuring ourselves out (and we can’t fault ourselves for that).

 After I let my FF go, I spent a lot of years in unrequited ‘love.’
 He stalked me on Facebook, Pinterest, and this website (leaving comments and evidence that he’d been there), so it was hard to actually let go because he was still there…still connected in this weird way.

-Because he poked around my websites so much, I could see what was happening in his life.
-He ended up having an affair in April of 2015.
-He left his marriage and married his own FF.
-(Which, is the one and only thing I will judge people about- he never did his emotional work on his marriage and why he needed an affair.
-He was purely selfish.
-He never tried to figure things out, get help for his marriage, or try to meet his needs in other ways.)
+Because he poked around my websites so much, I could sort of see what was happening in his life.
+It looks like he ended up having an affair in early 2015.
+I don’t know if he left his marriage or ended up with his own FF, but the data suggest that.
+(Which, is the one and only thing I will judge people about- he never did his emotional work on his marriage and why he wanted or needed an affair.
+He’s a selfish type of person, so this doesn’t actually surprise me.)

 He pokes around my social media to this day.
 Turns out, he’s also an asshole, so I feel very glad we never had a deeper connection.
-He can barely take care of his kids, he doesn’t really know what he wants, can’t make a decision to save his life, and can’t learn from his own mistakes.
+He doesn’t really know what he wants, can’t make a decision to save his life, and can’t learn from his own mistakes.
 Which, basically, is the complete opposite of my entire value set.
 So- sometimes Life knows exactly what it’s doing when we don’t get what we want.